-After the pirate birthday cupcakes, we played "Sink the Ship".
-I made a pirate ship out of boxes I found at BJ's wholesale store.
+After the pirate birthday cupcakes, we played “Sink the Ship”.
+In order to make a pirate ship, I used boxes I found at BJ’s wholesale store.
 I used plastic fishing poles for the masts and added paper pirate flags and made an anchor for the side of the ship, attached by a string.
-I filled a bucket with cannon balls (plastic golf balls which I spray painted black).
-The children took turns throwing cannonballs into the ship, to try to "sink" it.
+Then I filled a bucket with cannon balls (plastic golf balls which I spray painted black).
+The children took turns throwing cannonballs into the ship, to try to “sink” it.
 Once all of the balls were emptied out of the bucket, the first treasure hunt clue and map was found on the bottom of the bucket.

 Here is a detailed description of our Pirate treasure hunt.

-Pirate birthday goody bags: I used white bags and cut out a ship to glue on one side and the other side had their name on a red "X" which was used to glue the bag shut.
-Each bag read: "Thank you matey for helping me find the long, lost treasure and for celebrating my 5th birthday with us!
-Your Captain, Ryan" The bags were filled with a mini compass, a telescope, a hook hand, glow in the dark stars, chocolate coins, & Rolos.
+I used white bags and cut out a ship to glue on one side and the other side had their name on a red “X” which was used to glue the bag shut.
+Each bag read: “Thank you matey for helping me find the long, lost treasure and for celebrating my 5th birthday with us!
+Your Captain, Ryan”.
+In addition, the bags were filled with a mini compass, a telescope, a hook hand, glow in the dark stars, chocolate coins, & Rolos.

-Pirate birthday decorations: I used black and red streamers and black, red and white balloons to decorate.
-I also made signs that were throughout the house: "Welcome to Ryan's Pirate Birthday Adventure!"
-"Beware of pirates", " Skull Cave " & "Pirates Cove".
+In order to decorate, I used black and red streamers and black, red and white balloons.
+I also made signs that were throughout the house: “Welcome to Ryan’s Pirate Birthday Adventure!”
+“Beware of pirates”, ” Skull Cave ” & “Pirates Cove”.